-In this process, proper techniques are utilized that includes correct usage of the vocal chord, breath control and proper posture.
+In this process, proper techniques are utilized that include correct usage of the vocal chord, breath control, and proper posture.
 If you want to learn singing in mixed voice, you should know first what chest and head voices mean.
 In chest voice, tenors sing using almost their entire body to reach the notes.
 In rendering the notes, they make use of their lungs, diaphragm, as well as their legs and arms.

 Relations of Head Voice and Chest Voice to Mixed Voice

 Head voice differs greatly with chest voice in the sense that you can use it even while you are seated or lying down.
 If you want to learn how to sing in mixed voice, you should have the ability to use both of these voices instantly.
-Most of pop singers use this kind of voice including Britney Spears who is categorized as a head voice singer.
+Most pop singers use this kind of voice including Britney Spears who is categorized as a head voice singer.
 By using mixed voice, pop singers are able to perform on stage with great power and a big voice.

 To enable you to sing in front of a huge crowd together with a loud band, you should be able to perform well with a mixed voice so that you’ll have stage confidence and at the same time, the audience can hear you.

 In mixed voice singing, you may be aware that the chest voice and the head voice do not connect automatically.
 You can test this when you sing a vowel coming from a lower note, rising up to a higher note.
 You will notice that a break in the voice happens during the transition process from chest voice to head voice or falsetto.
-This blending of your voice is known as the “in between voice” that has something to do in connecting the 2 vocal registers.
+This blending of your voice is known as the “in-between voice” that has something to do in connecting the 2 vocal registers.

-You will observe that many artists have the ability to sing very high notes which is considered their chest voice.
+You will observe that many artists have the ability to sing very high notes which are considered their chest voice.
 The reason for this is that they have already developed a kind of “mixed register” wherein their vocal cord zips up.
 In this process, they are actually singing in their head voice, but at the same time, their voice still resonates partly in their chest.
 Therefore, if you want to attain recognition and success in your singing career, then you must be able to learn how to sing in mixed voice.

 There is no other way but to develop your ability to sing in mixed voice.
 This is the part of the voice that ties up your entire voice completely.
 It is known as the link between your head and chest voice.
-It is also considered as the best part in your voice that you can use for a popular and commercial singing style and voice.
+It is also considered as the best part of your voice that you can use for a popular and commercial singing style and voice.
 If you have developed this kind of voice, it can do something to make your voice more flexible, and it can also boost the other parts of your voice.

 It may not be so easy to achieve this since it is considered as one of the most difficult vocal coordination to learn and master.
-However, if you are highly-determined to sing in the mixed voice, then you have to undergo the correct training, and you’ll be surprised later that you’ve done it perfectly.
+However, if you are highly-determined to sing in a mixed voice, then you have to undergo the correct training, and you’ll be surprised later that you’ve done it perfectly.